teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .question}

 Now, both poems show one word per line, which is the perfect setup to compare them side by side.
 Use a tool called `diff` to visualise this.
+To get the same order as the tutorial, make sure to select the version from the Cheap Repository as the first input file and the one from the Universal Magazine as the second input file.

 ## Compare side-by-side with *diff*

 > <hands-on-title> Compare the Poems </hands-on-title>
 >
 > 1. Run {% icon workflow-run %} {% tool [diff](toolshed.g2.bx.psu.edu/repos/bgruening/diff/diff/3.10+galaxy1) %} with the following parameters:
->    - {% icon param-file %} *"First input file"*: `11: Replace Text on data 5`
+>    - {% icon param-file %} *"First input file"*: `SoY_Cheap_Repo_word_per_line.txt`
->    - {% icon param-file %} *"Second input file"*: `12: Replace Text on data 6`
+>    - {% icon param-file %} *"Second input file"*: `SoY_Univ_Mag_word_per_line.txt`
 >    - *"Choose a report format"*: `Generates an HTML report to visualize the differences`
 >    - *"Choose report output format"*: `Side by side`
 >